brockoly/snuuper-test/readme.md

 This project was made using Node.js version 9.8.0 which you need to install and you can find and download [here](https://nodejs.org/en/download/releases/).

-After installing Node you should clone or download this repository into your local machine and open a terminal in the location of the project to initialize NPM with the following command:
+After installing Node you should clone or download this repository into your local machine, open a terminal in the location of the project and initialize NPM with the following command:

 ```
 npm install